Download Windmills Data in Shapefile, KML, MID +15 GIS Formats Using GIS Data by MAPOG

 • Users need to log in to access and download their preferred data formats.

-Step 1: Search for ‘Water Basin Data’
+Step 1: Search for Waste Recycling Centers Data

-Step 2: Utilize “Try AI” Search Tool
+Step 2: Use AI Search Tool

 Step 3: Apply Data Filters

-With MAPOG’s versatile toolkit, you can effortlessly upload vector and raster filesadd WMS (Web Map Service) layers, upload Excel or CSV data, incorporate existing files, perform polygon splitting and merging, generate new polygon and polyline data, use the converter for various formats, conduct buffer analysiscreate gridstransform points into polygons, calculate isochrones, and utilize the geocoder for precise location information.
+With MAPOG’s versatile toolkit, you can effortlessly upload vector and upload Excel or CSV data, incorporate existing layers, perform polyline splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.

 For any questions or further assistance, feel free to reach out to us at support@mapog.com.
 We’re here to help you make the most of your GIS data.